afialapis/reactstrap-date-picker/README.md

 ### `calendarContainer`

 Overlay container for the popover calendar.
-When placing the date-picker in a scrolling container, set this prop to some ancestor of the scrolling container.
+When placing the `reactstrap-date-picker` in a scrolling container, set this prop to some ancestor of the scrolling container.

   * Optional
-  * Type: A DOM element or a component
+  * Type: A DOM element, a string selector or a `ref`
   * Example: `document.body`
 </p>
 </details>